 Get a Programmable Thermostat

-We can’t say it enough – a programmable thermostat decreases your energy use and bills no matter what temperature it is.
-A programmable thermostat will let you turn down your home temperature while you are at work to help decrease heating costs, and turn up the temperature before you even arrive home to yield the ideal amount of home comfort.
+We’ve said it before and we’ll say it again – a programmable thermostat decreases your energy use and bills no matter what temperature it is.
+A programmable thermostat will allow you to turn down your home temperature while you are at work to help decrease heating costs, and increase the temperature before you even get home to yield the ideal amount of home comfort.

 Add or Upgrade Attic Insulation

-Having the correct amount of attic insulation helps keep heat from escaping during the winter, lowering your energy use because your furnace doesn’t have to operate as much, and therefore saves you money on heating bill.
-Inquire with your local utility companies about rebates on installing or upgrading your home’s insulation.
+Having the right amount of attic insulation helps keep heat from escaping during the winter, lowering your energy use because your heater doesn’t have to operate as much, and therefore saves you money on heating bill.
+Inquire with your local utility companies about rebates for upgrading or installing your attic insulation.

 By insulating your plumbing pipes, especially hot water pipes, you can actually help increase the temperature two or three degrees.
 Warmer water on a decreased setting?
 That decreases your energy usage and your energy bills – yes, please!

 Get a Precision Tune-Up

-Make sure your furnace is ready to keep your home warm and cozy all winter long with an expert Precision tune-up from All American Air Service Experts.
-Right now we are offering discounts on our seasonal tune ups to help make sure your home stays warm and safe through the winter.
+Make sure your heating system is ready to keep your home warm and cozy all winter long with an expert Precision tune-up from All American Air Service Experts.
+Right now we are offering discounts on our heating tune ups to help make sure your home stays warm and safe through the winter.
 Call 386-310-2061 today to schedule your heating tune-up or set up a complimentary in-home estimate on a new, energy-efficient heating system.